Taíno: Culture

-Taíno women commonly wore their hair with bangs in front and longer in back, and they occasionally wore gold jewelry, paint, and/or shells.
-Taíno men and unmarried women did not usually wear clothes, but went naked.
+Taíno women commonly wore their hair with bangs in front and longer in the back, and they occasionally wore gold jewelry, paint, and/or shells.
+Taíno men and unmarried women usually went naked.
 After marriage, women wore a small cotton apron, called a nagua.

 The Taíno lived in settlements called yucayeques, which varied in size depending on the location.
 Those in Puerto Rico and Hispaniola were the largest and those in the Bahamas were the smallest.
 In the center of a typical village was a central plaza, used for various social activities, such as games, festivals, religious rituals, and public ceremonies.
 These plazas had many shapes, including oval, rectangular, narrow, and elongated.
 Ceremonies where the deeds of the ancestors were celebrated, called areitos, were performed here.

 Often, the general population lived in large circular buildings (bohios), constructed with wooden poles, woven straw, and palm leaves.
 These houses, built surrounding the central plaza, could hold 10–15 families each.
-The cacique and his family lived in rectangular buildings (caney) of similar construction, with wooden porches.
+The cacique and their family lived in rectangular buildings (caney) of similar construction, with wooden porches.
 Taíno home furnishings included cotton hammocks (hamaca), sleeping and sitting mats made of palms, wooden chairs (dujo or duho) with woven seats and platforms, and cradles for children.

 The Taíno played a ceremonial ball game called batey.
 Opposing teams had 10 to 30 players per team and used a solid rubber ball.
 Normally, the teams were composed of men, but occasionally women played the game as well.
 The Classic Taíno played in the village's center plaza or on especially designed rectangular ball courts called batey.
 Games on the batey are believed to have been used for conflict resolution between communities.
 The most elaborate ball courts are found at chiefdom boundaries.
 Often, chiefs made wagers on the possible outcome of a game.

-Taíno spoke an Arawakan language and used an early form of writing Proto-writing in the form of petroglyph,as found in Taíno archeological sites in the West Indies.
+Taíno spoke an Arawakan language and used an early form of proto-writing in the form of petroglyph, as found in Taíno archeological sites in the West Indies.

-Some words they used, such as barbacoa ("barbecue"), hamaca ("hammock"), kanoa ("canoe"), tabaco ("tobacco"), sabana (savanna) and juracán ("hurricane"), have been incorporated into other languages.
+Some words they used, such as barbacoa ("barbecue"), hamaca ("hammock"), kanoa ("canoe"), tabaco ("tobacco"), sabana (savanna), and juracán ("hurricane"), have been incorporated into other languages.

-For warfare, the men made wooden war clubs, which they called a macana.
+For warfare, the men made wooden war clubs, which they called macanas.
 It was about one inch thick and was similar to the coco macaque.

-The Taínos decorated and applied war paint to their face to appear fierce towards their enemies.
+The Taínos decorated and applied war paint to their face to appear fierce toward their enemies.
 They ingested substances at religious ceremonies and invoked zemis.